 Blackburn College is committed to an inclusive learning environment that meets the needs of all students.
 Under the Americans with Disabilities Act (ADA), students with disabilities are entitled to reasonable accommodations to ensure an equitable & meaningful educational experience.
-The Lumpkin Student Success Center works with disabled students in an interactive process to determine the best ways to meet their specific needs.
-Students seeking accommodation should contact the Student Success Director to initiate the process.
+The Student Success Center at Lumpkin Library works with disabled students in an interactive process to determine the best ways to meet their specific needs.
+Students seeking accommodation should contact the Student Success team to initiate the process.
 This page provides additional details about what to expect from the accommodations process.

 Blackburn College is committed to creating a diverse, equitable, and inclusive learning community.
 Providing equal opportunities for students with disabilities is central to this commitment.
 To ensure our campus policies and practices are aligned to this commitment the Blackburn community will use the following principles to guide our service to students in need of accommodation.